Berners Street hoax: Background and build-up

 The pretexts used changed depending on who was being contacted, but all had the same instructions: to call on Mrs Tottenham, the resident of 54 Berners Street.
-(Note: Some sources given the surname as "Tottingham".)
+(Note: Some sources give the surname as "Tottingham".)
 For some, the notes asked the recipient to "call on her at two to-morrow, as she wishes to consult him about the sale of an estate"; others ordered transport, saying she "requests that a post-chaise and four [horses] may be at her home ... to convey her to the first stage towards Bath".
 The notes to businessmen read that she was "desirous of speaking with him on business of importance"; a version sent to dance teachers asked them "to call on her to-morrow, between the hours of two and three, as she is desirous that her daughters should receive instructions".
 Letters were sent to the chairmen of the Bank of England and the East India Company asking them to call to hear details of frauds that were affecting their organisations.
 The Duke of Gloucester was sent a note asking him to attend the deathbed of a family retainer.